Explained: MTL (Mouth to Lung), RDL (Restricted Direct Lung) and DTL (Direct to Lung) Vaping Types

 Indeed, for some of us, it’s been a while since we saw the sense in a mouth to lung hit…for others, the concept of a direct to lung hit is completely foreign.

 Smokers do it, recent tobacco quitters do it, newbies do it, plus-ohm device users do it and to be honest…people who don’t (yet) necessarily see vaping as a freakin’ sport like some of us, they do it too.

 Editor (Jonny): I do it too…90% of the time 🙂

 Why Vape MTL?

-For most it’s a case of having no interested in spewing out huge clouds of vapour.
-It’s for those that want something as similar to the experience of smoking as they can get.
+For some it’s a case of having no interest in spewing out huge clouds of vapour.
+It’s for those that want nicotine delivered by something as similar to the experience of smoking as they can get.